rubenifrah/rubenifrah.github.io/_pages/journey.md

     </div>
 </div>

-<h3>2023: Training the Next Generation</h3>
+<h3>2023: Training the next generation</h3>

 <p style="text-align: justify;">
     In a rare opportunity, I returned to uniform in 2023 to supervise the Initial Military Training of the incoming X2023 cohort.
-Resuming my role as Platoon Leader—this time for my future peers—was a complex challenge.
+Resuming my role as platoon leader—this time for my future peers—was a complex challenge.
 It required a subtle balance of authority and mentorship, reinforcing my belief that leadership is, above all, a human endeavor.
 </p>

 <div class="row justify-content-center">